Sim-to-Real Dynamic Object Manipulation on Conveyor Systems via Optimization Path Shaping: Experimental Verifications

 To evaluate the robustness of GEM, we deploy it in a canteen kitchen to conduct tableware collection.
 Specifically, after dining, canteen customers place their used tableware on a conveyor belt, which transports these items to the kitchen.
 The manipulation system needs to identify and pick out the spoons from the tableware and place them into a separate container, as shown in Fig.~\ref{Fig: application_scene}~(a).
 The spoons are placed in varying poses and may shift during transport.
 In addition, as depicted in Fig.~\ref{Fig: application_scene} (b)-(d), other challenges include food residue obscuring spoon pose recognition, the robot arm needing to grasp and place multiple spoons within tight time windows, and spoons stacked together, \etc.

-Since onsite data collection is infeasible in this canteen, we teleoperate 100 demonstrations using the manipulation platform shown in Fig.~\ref{Fig: hardware_setup}.
-Then, we utilize these 100 demonstrations to fine-tune the GEM policy that has been pre-trained with the 6,600 simulated data.
+Since onsite data collection is infeasible in this canteen, we teleoperate 100 demonstrations using the manipulation platform shown in Fig.~\ref{Fig: real_robot}.
+Then, we utilize these 100 demonstrations to fine-tune the GEM policy that has been pre-trained with the simulation demonstrations.
 Finally, we deploy the fine-tuned GEM in this canteen to conduct spoon collection.
 We evaluate GEM over a seven-day period, processing more than ten thousand spoons, and measure a final manipulation success rate of 97.2\%.
-This marks the first real application of imitation learning in dynamic object manipulation.